Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Introduction.

-We are especially grateful to Talia Fern\'os for suggesting that we look at the regular boundary and to Sam Shepherd for suggesting the current proof of Proposition~\ref{continuity} via Lemma~\ref{GP continuous}.
+We are especially grateful to Talia Fern\'os for suggesting that we look at the regular boundary and to Sam Shepherd for suggesting the current proof of Proposition~\ref{continuity} via Lemma~\ref{GP continuous} (considerably simpler than our own).

+We would also like to thank the referees for their many constructive comments, which improved the exposition.

 We thank the organisers of the following conferences, where part of this work was carried out: \emph{Third GEAR (Junior) Retreat}, Stanford, 2017; \emph{Moduli Spaces}, Ventotene, 2017; \emph{Young Geometric Group Theory VII}, Les Diablerets, 2018; \emph{Topological and Homological Methods in Group Theory}, Bielefeld, 2018; \emph{3--Manifolds and Geometric Group Theory}, Luminy, 2018; \emph{Representation varieties and geometric structures in low dimensions}, Warwick, 2018.
 EF also thanks M.\ Incerti-Medici, Viktor Schroeder and Anna Wienhard for his visits at UZH and Universit\"at Heidelberg.